Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

 = WIP =
-- Fixed special character issue in shipping variation settings.
+- New option in the settings menu to force collect customer's shipping address for stripe checkout.
-- New option to collect customer's shipping address on stripe checkout.
+- Fixed an issue with the quote character in the shipping variation settings.

 = 5.0.4 =
 - Updated the PPCP JavaScript SDK loading code to improve the race condition that may occur on some sites.